Arc2D-Framework/Arc2D/src/display/views/README.txt

 Views are regular, but larger WebComponents that are screen-sized.
-Different Views are navigated to, using linkss above, without refreshing the Screen.
+Different Views are navigated to, using links above, without refreshing the Screen.